lunaticsm/Image-Uploader-API/README.md

 - For higher concurrency, point `DB_URL` at a server database and keep the provided SQLite connection args if you stay on SQLite.
 - Mount or back up `UPLOAD_DIR` storage if files need to persist beyond the cleaner retention window.
 - Tune `RATE_LIMIT_PER_MINUTE`, `MAX_FILE_SIZE_BYTES`, and `CACHE_MAX_AGE_SECONDS` to match your traffic patterns.

+## MEGA Backup Integration

+The application now mirrors uploads to [MEGA](https://mega.io/) instead of Google Drive.
+To enable the backup job:

+1. Create or use an existing MEGA account dedicated to your application (set up an app password if two-factor auth is enabled).
+2. Copy `.env-sample` to `.env` and set `MEGA_BACKUP_ENABLED=true`, `MEGA_EMAIL`, and `MEGA_PASSWORD`.
+3. Optionally provide `MEGA_FOLDER_NAME` to store backups inside a dedicated folder.
+The folder is created automatically the first time the app starts.

+Once enabled, every successful upload is copied to MEGA.
+The cleaner only removes expired files after they have been uploaded successfully, and deletions also remove the remote copy so your cloud storage stays tidy.
+Startup will fail fast if MEGA credentials are invalid so misconfigurations are caught before serving traffic.

 ## License